queelius/rstatlab/week2.md

 Data Frames
 -----------

+Each element of a matrix in R must be of the same type, e.g., Boolean.
+However, in an experiment, we often measure two or more features that are of different types, e.g., for persons, we may simultaneously measure the categorical feature `male` or `female` and the numeric feature `height`.

+To accomodate such data, we use data frames.
+Data frames allow each column of data to be different, e.g., a `sex` column that consists of `male` or `female` and a height column that consists of numbers.

-Matrices can only store numerical values.
-We, however, often store values that are non-numeric.
-Data frames are generalized version of a matrix to include other types of data.
-Data frames are similar in concept to Excel spreadsheet where each column represents a variable or measurement and each row represents and observational unit.
+Data frames are like Excel spreadsheets where each column represents a variable or measurement and each row represents an observational unit.
 We can create a data frame using the function `data.frame()`.

 We can check the structure of the data frame using the function `str()`.
 The output includes data information such as